- Steve Nguyen, PhD

 According to Professor Gary Yukl (2010), charismatic leaders are self-confident and possess a strong conviction in his/her own beliefs and ideals.
 Charismatic leaders are able to influence their followers by (i.e., their virtues):

-On the flip side, Dr. Yukl (2010) also listed some negative consequences of charismatic leaders (i.e., the dangers/downsides):
+On the flip side, Dr. Yukl (2010) also listed 10 negative consequences of charismatic leaders (i.e., the dangers/downsides).
+I'm particularly interested in 7 of the 10 dangers.

 (1) Excessive confidence and optimism blind the leader to real dangers.